 The Aggies have produced two Heisman winners, including Johnny Manziel, and have competed in 44 bowl games.
 Since Jimbo Fisher was named head coach in 2018, the Aggies are 26-10, including a New Year's Six win over North Carolina in the Orange Bowl in 2020.
 Texas A&M plays its home games at Kyle Field on campus, the fourth-largest stadium with a capacity of 102,733.

 Texas A&M Aggies Rivalry #1: vs. LSU Tigers.
-Though the origin of this rivalry dates all the way back to 1899, the series has taken a step up since Texas A&M joined the SEC in 2012.
+Though the origin of this rivalry dates back to 1899, the series has taken a step up since Texas A&M joined the SEC in 2012.
 It has been held annually ever since, with LSU holding the all-time series lead, 34-22-3.
 Texas A&M won the most recent matchup in 2020.

 Texas A&M Aggies Rivalry #2: vs. Texas Longhorns.
 This rivalry, if renewed, will be established as the biggest in-state rivalry.
 However, these two teams have not played on the gridiron since 2011 after Texas A&M left the Big 12 for the SEC.
 Nicknamed the "Lone Star Showdown," Texas leads the all-time series, 76-37-5.
 The Longhorns won the last matchup between the two, 27-25.